superfly/docs/flyctl/cmd/fly_machine_clone.md

       --vm-gpus int                   Number of GPUs.
 Must also choose the GPU model with --vm-gpu-kind flag --vm-memory string              Memory (in megabytes) to attribute to the VM --vm-size string                The VM size to set machines to.
 See "fly platform vm-sizes" for valid values --volume-requires-unique-zone   Require volume to be placed in separate hardware zone from existing volumes.
-Default false.
+Default true. (default true)
 ~~~

 ## Global Options